 ?
 What does a UX designer do?

-They improve product adoption by creating UX patterns for products that offer customers the best experience possible.
+They improve What is product adoption?
+Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… by creating UX patterns for products that offer customers the best experience possible.

 ⌨️ Should a UX designer know how to code?